Dental Implants in Port Orchard, WA

 Zirconia Dental Implants

 Traditional dental implants are made of medical-grade titanium.
 For patients with metal allergies, zirconia implants are a great alternative.
-Zirconia dental implants are made of a ceramic non-metal that naturally has a tooth-colored appearance, and are resistant to corrosion.
+Zirconia dental implants are made of a ceramic non-metal that naturally has a tooth-colored appearance.

 Zygomatic Dental Implants